Samut Songkhram province: Symbols

 The provincial seal shows a drum over a river.
 The Thai word for drum is klong, thus refers to the Mae Klong River, as well as the old name of the province, Mae Klong.
 On both sides of the river coconut trees are displayed as one of the main products of the province.

 The provincial tree is Casuarina equisetifolia.
-Siamese giant carp (Catlocarpio siamensis) is a provincial fish.
+Siamese giant carp (Catlocarpio siamensis) is the provincial fish.

-The provincial slogan is "City of Hoi Lot, Top Lychee, King Rama II Memorial Park, the Mae Klong River, and Luangpho Ban Laem".
+The provincial slogan is "City of razor shells.
+Tops of the lychee trees.
+King Rama II Park.
+Passage of the Maeklong river.
+Worship the Buddhist image of Luang Pho Ban Laem."